CHAPTER 4

 Linz is home to many industries, especially in technology, engineering, and research, providing plenty of job opportunities.

-Here you will find some links to job postings:
+Here you will find some links to job postings (some links are only in German):

 High Wages